Jul 01, 2026

 Conclusion

-1. Can I use Vitamin C serum every day while taking isotretinoin?
+Can I use Vitamin C serum on my face while taking isotretinoin?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.